 Exercise is difficult and demanding but it is good for you.
 Weeks before I shipped off, I started training harder--simply to lessen the punishment of BCT.
 By the time BCT finally came, I was feeling more energetic, thinking more clearly and all around happier.
 I was excited about the Army and the Army didn't let me down.

 A lot of recruiters aren't always in a hurry to talk about exercise because it might turn off a potential trainee.
 It's the recruit who brings it up and then the recruiter gets vague and tells him that he'll be fine.
 This is true but there's no reason not to discuss the benefits of exercise and how simply being in the Army will almost guarantee them.

 One thing that keeps us all sane in the Army is the humor.
 The Army is funny.
 Really funny.
 Put a bunch of people in a tedious detail (small task) or bored out of their minds and you'll see some pretty creative stuff.
 And if you don't have a sense of humor?
 You will develop one immediately and it will last forever.

 The comedy is what keeps you awake.
 It relieves stress like nothing else.
 It isn't bitter because everyone can relate.
 The timing is always perfect because there's plenty of practice.
-The video below shows this in a way I never can.
-You don't have to look hard to see videos like that.
-Or like this.

 The reason that the Army is so funny is the same reason your recruiter will never tell you about it.
 The Army can be stressful, tedious, boring--it can be everything that a private sector job can be but you can't just "quit."
 Leaving the post you are assigned to without permission is a crime.
 It's much easier to laugh it off.
 Laugh about the pay, about the food, about anything and your friends will laugh with you.